 - Hole-in-the-wall with maybe 3 seats

-- Usually a line (worth it)
+- Usually a line (it moves fast, and it’s worth it)

 - Closes mid-afternoon